saslondon/Development-Documentation/README.md

 - Finalise Labs Documentation
 - Make sure any API keys (Google maps, Twitter etc.) are created for the live domain.
 - Link check for any dev or staging url's.
+- Setup Google Webmasters account for the live url and add verification file.